NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

 Avatus Stone was last seen in 1958 in the camp of the NFL Baltimore Colts.
 He played in one game and disappeared again for the last time.

 I first met Avatus in the early 50s in my Parkside Housing Project in NE DC.
-The brothers from the housing project would meet after school on an empty lot and play tackle football behind the DGS Food Store.
+The brothers from the housing project would meet after school on an empty lot and play tackle football behind a DGS Food Store.

-There was a new middle class apartment complex Mayfair Mansions built directly across the street from my housing project in the 50S.
+There was a new middle class apartment complex Mayfair Mansions built directly across the street from my housing project in the 50s.

 One evening a mother from Mayfair showed up with her son and left him to join us.
 It didn’t go well for her son.
 We roughed him up pretty good and he ran home with tears in his eyes.